haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

        $ gnatmem [ switches ] [ DEPTH ] user_program

-  The program must have been linked with the instrumented version of the allocation and deallocation routines.
+  The user program must be linked with the instrumented version of the allocation and deallocation routines.
 This is done by linking with the :file:`libgmem.a` library.
-For correct symbolic backtrace information, the user program should be compiled with debugging options (see :ref:`Switches_for_gcc`).
-For example to build :file:`my_program`:
+For correct symbolic backtrace information, the user program should also both be compiled with debugging options (see :ref:`Switches_for_gcc`) and be linked at a fixed position with :switch:`-no-pie`.
+For example to build :file:`my_program` with ``gnatmake``:

     ::

-       $ gnatmake -g my_program -largs -lgmem
+       $ gnatmake my_program -g -largs -lgmem -no-pie

   As library :file:`libgmem.a` contains an alternate body for package ``System.Memory``, :file:`s-memory.adb` should not be compiled and linked